 - Violation of the Code of Conduct and related policies may lead to corrective action, up to and including termination and criminal prosecution. - Each of us has a sense of what is right and wrong that guides our daily life.
-If we experience anything that doesn't seem to be included in or prohibited by the Code but is "not right" we must report any suspense. - the Code but is "not right," we must report any suspected violation of this code of conduct.
+If we experience anything that doesn't seem to be included in or prohibited by the Code but is "not right," we must report any suspected violation of this code of conduct. - Our Henry Ford Health Code of Conduct, like all such sets of standards, cannot cover all possible relevant topics and, from time to time, must be revised.
+Please contact the Compliance Department with any ideas as to how our Code can be more complete or effective.
+The most upto-date version of the Code can always be viewed on the HFH intranet site, directly or through a link from the HAP intranet site.